 Kamiyo Yahehk – “Breathe Well” Project

-Kamiyo Yahehk project honors the traditional use of tobacco while educating on the unhealthy consequences of commercial tobacco use.
+The Kamiyo Yahehk project honours the traditional use of tobacco while educating on the unhealthy consequences of commercial tobacco use.
 It also offers programs and assistance on the journey to quit smoking.

 - Protection: Actions on tobacco protection measures (e.g. policies and/or by-laws prohibiting smoking in public places within the community and prohibiting sales to minors)